webronen/PiiDrone_X-314_Quad/pid-autotune-via-relay-feedback.md

 - **I gain:** Sweep from 0 to 2.0 (step 0.1).
 Same RMS process, finish if RMS < 0.02 or max I is reached.

 ### 3.3 Unified RMS Metric
-All tuning stages use the same Root Mean Square (RMS) error metric to evaluate performance:
+All tuning stages use the same Root Mean Square (RMS) error metric to evaluate performance.
 RMS is calculated as:

 $\mathrm{RMS} = \sqrt{\frac{1}{N} \sum_{i=1}^N (e_i)^2}$